-- Re-assess the ESG rating or valuation. - Voting against management at a company meeting. - Recommend clients join a class action. - Collaborative stewardship and/or policy advocacy. - Reduce the holding or divest. - Remove from Approved List if the Northcape ESG Rating is below the minimum. - Filing or co-filing a shareholder resolution. - Publicly engaging, e.g., via an open letter.
+- Re-assess the ESG rating or valuation. - Vote against management at a company meeting. - Recommend clients join a class action. - Collaborative stewardship and/or policy advocacy. - Reduce the holding or divest. - Remove from the Approved List if the Northcape ESG Rating is below the minimum. - Filing or co-filing a shareholder resolution. - Publicly engaging, e.g., via an open letter.

-Proxy Voting
+Proxy voting

-Participation in company meetings and voting is a critical right of shareholders and an important active ownership tool to influence improved corporate governance practices in our clients' best interests.
+Participation in company meetings and voting are critical rights of shareholders and an important active ownership tool to influence improved corporate governance practices in our clients' best interests.
 UN PRI active ownership guidelines suggest that voting can complement engagement to: